 Sky Garden is one of the more unusual places in London to visit.
 It is a very exceptional public space that is three stories tall and offers 360-degrees of uninterrupted and stunning views of London.

-While this attraction is free, you do have to sign up for tickets in advance online.
+While this quirky thing to do in London is free, you do have to sign up for tickets in advance online.
 A limited number of tickets are issued for each day, and there is lag time online, so make sure to sign up early.

 You can try your luck without tickets, but the line is long for admittance and there is no guarantee you can get inside at all.